Retirement Retired Life

 Jo Ann Snover/Adobe sun and mist on boat dock at sunrise

-There is a saying that the two happiest days of a boat owner’s life are the day they buy a boat and the day they sell it.
+There's a saying that the two happiest days of a boat owner’s life are the day they buy a boat and the day they sell it.

 Boating can be a great hobby, but a boat is an expensive purchase and costs additional money to maintain.
-You’ll have to constantly spend money on things like fuel, maintenance, dry docking, or for a slip, among other expenses.
+You’ll have to constantly spend money on things like fuel, maintenance, dry docking, or a slip, among other expenses.

 Earn $200 cash rewards bonus with this incredible card